dziubenzo/guesseye/README.md

 ## Features

-- Two game modes
+- Two game modes: official and random
-- 500+ darts players from over 40 countries to choose from and counting
+- 650+ darts players from 40+ countries to choose from and counting
 - User and global game stats
 - Charts related to darts players in the database
 - Leaderboard based on official and random mode wins and give ups